"Shell-ebrate!" Maine's K-12 Bivalve Aquaculture Curriculum

 A Note for Educators on Safe Bivalve Harvest Practices:

 Before beginning this activity in the classroom, we recommend that educators watch the complete LPA Public Health Training Video (~10 minutes) produced by the Maine Department of Marine Resources.
 It is important that you and your students are aware of the systems in place to make sure bivalves are safe for human consumption.
 Individuals should not harvest bivalves without a permit or inside a shellfish closure zone, as this can pose serious health risks to consumers.
-A slide to present key information to students as well as recommened segments of the above public health video are provided in the lesson plan.
+A slide to present key information to students as well as recommended segments of the above public health video are provided in the lesson plan.

 Unit 8: The Business of Bivalve Aquaculture